knpuniversity/rest/knpu/episode2/embedded-resources.rst

 When we made our Battle endpoint, we decided it might be convenient to have a link to Programmer.
 It's just a nice thing to help our API clients.
 But to get that programmer's information, they're going to need to make a second request out to that URI.
-Sometimes, you may choose instead to *embed* one resource into another.
 If it's *really* common to need the programmer information when you GET a battle, you may *choose* to put the Programmer's data, right inside the Battle's response.